jaredpetersen/ghostlab42reboot/documentation/developer/general.md

   * Black  -> SCL (or ANALOG IN A5)

 ## Display Brightness
 LEDs display light linearly, but human eyes perceive light logarithmically.
 The setDisplayBrightness function deals with this by taking advantage of a lookup table that has the proper light display values (0 - 128) for each of the possible input light percentage levels (0 - 100%).
 The lookup table was generated using the CIE 1931 lightness formula ([[1]](http://jared.geek.nz/2013/feb/linear-led-pwm) [[2]](http://forum.arduino.cc/index.php/topic,147810.0.html) [[3]](http://forum.allaboutcircuits.com/threads/led-brightness-vs-pwm.83957/)).
-The problem with using this approach if the user tries to input either 1% or 2%, the display would not be turned on.
-To fix this, 1% and 2% brightness have just been hardcoded.
+The problem with using this approach is that if the user tries to input either 1% or 2%, the display will not be turned on.
+To fix this, 1% and 2% brightness have been hardcoded.
 A copy of the lookup table can be found at `brightnesstable.md`.